bitcriminals/JadeCTF-Writeups/crypto/README.md

 The algorithm is simple enough, we have two matrices from $GL_2(Z_n)$.
 They are used to generate some public key elements and one of the matrices is kept private.

 The attack perspective comes from the 2x2 nature of the scheme.
 As per Cayley-Hamilton Theorem every square matrix A over a commutative ring, satisfies its own characteristic polynomial, $det(A - x * I_n)$

-If n=2, the polynomial is quadratic and its turn out that any power of A can be expressed as a linear combination of $A$ and $I_2$
+If n=2, the polynomial is quadratic and it turns out that any power of A can be expressed as a linear combination of $A$ and $I_2$

 >challenge was Minecraft themed, but has no relation to the game